-Caldwell Securities Ltd. is regulated by the Investment Industry Regulatory Organization of Canada (IIROC) and is a member of the Canadian Investor Protection Fund (CIPF).
+Caldwell Securities Ltd. is regulated by the Canadian Investment Regulatory Organization (“CIRO”) and is a member of the Canadian Investor Protection Fund (“CIPF”).
 As a registered firm we are bound by high standards of regulated and ethical conduct.
 Below we describe how we comply with some of these regulations.

 National Instrument 24-101